 Summer sports and recreation

 During the summer, the park users can enjoy 1.4 km of multipurpose tracks layed out all around the Playing Field.
-There is no fee associated to these tracks, but applications are required to use the grounds for certain sports activities and fees may apply.
-For more information, contact the Institutional Affairs at 418-648-7289.
+There is no fee associated to these tracks.

 Winter sports and recreation

-During the cold season, more than 11.5 km of trails are provided for skiers, as well as nearly 4 km of trail round trip for snowshoeing and 6.7 km of walking trails.
+During the cold season, more than 14 km of trails are provided for skiers, as well as 6.7 km of walking trails.
 There is also an ice rink located a stone's throw from the Musée national des beaux-arts du Québec, at the Playing Field.